Search Results for

 Edit user schema

-To edit user schema, you must select a user schema.
-Then click on the Edit button to open Edit User Schema dialog
+To edit a user schema, first select it, then click the Edit button to open the Edit User Schema dialog.

 idpsync_5

-In Edit User Schema dialog, you can update the fields:
+In the Edit User Schema dialog, you can update the fields:

 • Name